apache/madlib/README.md

 ## 1) Pull down the `madlib/postgres_9.6:latest` image from docker hub:
 docker pull madlib/postgres_9.6:latest

-## 2) Launch a container corresponding to the MADlib image, mounting the
+## 2) Launch a container corresponding to the MADlib image, name it
-##    source code folder to the container:
+##    madlib, mounting the source code folder to the container:
 docker run -d -it --name madlib \
     -v (path to madlib directory):/madlib/ madlib/postgres_9.6
 # where madlib is the directory where the MADlib source code resides.